StreetStrider/fluh/readme.md

 * When Bud acquire value it propagates it to *effects* and *dependents*.
 If Bud already has value, newly created effects and dependents will be notified immediately with that value.
 * Effects run after all dependents had been updated, so, from effects' perspective the graph's all current values change atomically and are always in a consistent state.
-* All schema is sync by default, but you are free to create async operators (defer, delay, throttle, nextTick, raf…).
+* All schema is sync by default, but you are free to use async operators (defer, delay, raf) or create your own (like throttle, debounce, nextTick…).
 * Data graph is optimized for static usage, however, you can create new streams dynamically.
 Streams' disposal triggered by emitting `End` on a stream.
 If `End` is received, ordering is cleaned from terminated stream as well as certain streams' cross-references, which opens a way for a garbage collection.
 Streams that are both terminated and non-referenced by user become able to be garbage collected.
-In static graph memory consumption would remain on the stable level.
+In static graph memory consumption would remain on a stable level.

-* Can be pure and impure, depending on usage.
+* Can be pure or impure, depending on the usage.

-If you think some of the decisions are not good, there's a great family of different opinions.
+If you think some of that decisions are not good, there's a great family of different opinions.
 Check out at least theese great ones:
 [most.js](https://github.com/cujojs/most),
 [hareactive](https://github.com/funkia/hareactive),
 [flyd](https://github.com/paldepind/flyd),